guilhermepinheirodasilva/KOR-proof-of-concept/results/pocket_sonar_fields.md

 All animations shown below are intended for qualitative inspection only.

 Manual frame-by-frame visualization rapidly becomes impractical as the number of channels increases, highlighting the need for automated data-driven analysis.
+The proposed PhD project aims to replace visual inspection with automated extraction of grid-based descriptors.

 ## Aromaticity
 <img src="https://raw.githubusercontent.com/guilhermepinheirodasilva/KOR-proof-of-concept/main/images/kor_salA_aromaticity_op.gif" width="500">